Chlamydia infections in women

 Centers for Disease Control and Prevention website.
 Recommendations for laboratory-based detection of Chlamydia trachomatis and Neisseria gonorrhoeae, 2014.
 MMWR Recomm Rep. 2014;63(RR-02):1-19.
 PMID: 24622331

-Geisler WM.
-Diagnosis and management of uncomplicated chlamydia trachomatis infections in adolescents and adults: summary of evidence reviewed for the 2015 centers for disease control and prevention sexually transmitted diseases treatment guidelines.
+Geisler WM, Hocking JS, Darville T, Batteiger BE, Brunham RC.
+Diagnosis and management of uncomplicated chlamydia trachomatis infections in adolescents and adults: summary of evidence reviewed for the 2021 Centers for Disease Control and Prevention sexually transmitted infections treatment guidelines.
 Clin Infect Dis.
-2015;(61):774-784.
-PMID: 26602617
+2022 ;74(Suppl_2):S112-S126.
+PMID: 35416965